UglyBob79/esphome-components/README.md

 - Ranges can be used, i.e. `MON-FRI`
 - Multiple values comma separated, i.e. `MON-THU,SUN`
 - Special day values `ODD` or `EVEN` can be used to trigger on odd or even weekdays.
 Monday is considered the first even day of the week
+- Special day `EOD` can be used to trigger every other day
 - Special day value `ALL` can be used to match every day of the week

 #### Limitations